Economic Development Statutes

 - Parking and Business Improvement Areas (PBIA) – Ch.
 35.87A RCW - Cities use PBIAs for a variety of purposes, including parking improvements, security and maintenance of common areas, business retention and recruitment, marketing programs, special events and promotion, programs to improve the pedestrian environment, projects to enhance aesthetic appearance, and administrative costs.
 In some cities, the establishment of a PBIA has been quite controversial.
 Questions have been raised concerning the constitutionality of chapter 35.87A RCW, and two state supreme court cases have ruled on its validity.
 See City of Seattle v.
 Rogers Clothing for Men, Inc., 114 Wn.2d 213 (1990), and Bellevue Plaza v.
 Bellevue, 121 Wn.2d 397 (1993).
 In both cases, the court affirmed the authority of cities to utilize the provisions of Ch.
 35.87A RCW to establish parking and business improvement areas.
 See MRSC webpage on Parking and Business Improvement Areas.

-- Public Corporations - RCW 35.21.730-.757 - Under RCW 35.21.730, et seq., general purpose local government may establish "public corporations, commissions or authorities."
-These special purpose quasi-municipal corporations have become known as "PDA's."
-The statutory purpose for the creation of a public corporation under this statute is to improve the administration of authorized federal grants or programs, to improve governmental efficiency and services, or to improve the general living conditions in the urban areas of the state.
-The provision was initially enacted to authorize counties, cities, and towns to participate in and implement federally-assisted programs, including revenue sharing.
-See MRSC webpage on Public Corporations/Public Development Authorities (PDA).
+- Public Corporations - RCW 35.21.730-.757 – Under RCW 35.21.730, et seq., general purpose local government may establish "public corporations, commissions or authorities," which have become known as public development authorities (PDAs), to improve the administration of authorized federal grants or programs, improve governmental efficiency and services, or improve the general living conditions in the urban areas of the state.
+For more information, see our page on Public Corporations/Public Development Authorities (PDA).

 - Provision of Telecommunications Services by Public Utility Districts and Rural Port Districts - Public Utility Districts RCW 54.16.330 and RCW 54.16.340; Port Districts RCW 53.08.370 and RCW 53.08.380